Deanfost/Material-Weather/README.md

 # Material-Weather
 A simple and quick look outside.

-Material Weather is my take on a simple, light-weight weather app for Android handsets.
-Designed and built by me as a senior in high school, I'm excited to share it with you.
+Material Weather is an Android weather application.
+It includes all basic weather information, including wind speeds and direction, temperatures, sky conditions and more, for your current location.
+There are hourly forecasts for the next 24 hours, and daily forecasts for the next week.